mandeep170/projectjellyfish/README.md

     - Click on the Configuration drop down menu, and select "+ add a New Cloud Provider"
     - In the Basic Information section, add a name, select a provider type from the drop down menu, and fill in corresponding fields
     - In the Credentials section, enter your security information for the provider you selected
-    - Click Validate
-    - Click Add
+    - Click Validate and then click Add

- - Infrstructure Providers
+ - Infrastructure Providers
     - Navigate to Infrastructure>Providers
     - Click on the Configuration drop down menu, and select "+ add a New Infrastructure Provider"
     - In the Basic Information section, add a name, select a provider type from the drop down menu, and fill in corresponding fields
     - In the Credentials section, enter your security information for the provider you selected
-    - Click Validate
-    - Click Add
+    - Click Validate and then click Add

 2. Adding Catalog Items
  - Navigate to Services>Catalogs
  - Click on the Catalog Items accordion tab
  - Click on the Configuration drop down menu, and select "+ add a New Catalog Item"
  - Select a Catalog Item Type from the drop down menu
  - In the Basic Info section, fill in the item name and description.
-If you would like to assign the item to a catalog, check with "Display in Catalog" box, and fill in the required information.
+If you would like to assign the item to a catalog, check the "Display in Catalog" box, and fill in the required information.
  - Go to the Request Info section.
 Navigate through each sub-tab, and fill in the information required by the provider (at a minimum, field names marked with an asterick are required)
  - Click Add
 3. Configuring Script to Update Cloud Engine